U.S. asks Supreme Court to reverse major insider trading ruling

 In the petition, Verrilli wrote that the appeals court decision will “hurt market participants, disadvantage scrupulous market analysts, and impair the government’s ability to protect the fairness and integrity of the securities markets.”

-Newman, a former Diamondback Capital Management portfolio manager, and Chiasson, co-founder of Level Global Investors, were convicted in 2012 and sentenced to 4-1/2 years and 6-1/2 years in prison, respectively, for engaging in a scheme involving tips about Dell Inc and Nvidia Corp.
+Newman, a former Diamondback Capital Management portfolio manager, and Chiasson, co-founder of Level Global Investors, were convicted in 2012 and sentenced to 4-1/2 years and 6-1/2 years in prison, respectively, for engaging in a scheme involving tips about Dell Inc [DI.UL] and Nvidia Corp (NVDA.O).

 In the Dec.
 10 ruling reversing their convictions, a three-judge panel held that prosecutors must prove that a trader knew a tip’s source received something in exchange.